kwankunghkg/Robotics/_learning/SebastianThrun.md

 The evolution of ChatGPT will fuel the future of higher education, says Udacity's Sebastian Thrun / CNBC Television /  Feb 28, 2023  #CNBC #CNBCTV
   https://youtu.be/sNYXWJrPEaA
   2.58M subscribers / 1,662 views  //
 	Sebastian Thrun, chairman and co-founder of Udacity, and Sal Khan, CEO of the Khan Academy, join 'The Exchange' to discuss the influence of AI technology on the software engineering landscape, disrupting higher education with mentorship programs and an emerging blended model of high school and college education.
-For access to live and exclusive video from CNBC subscribe to CNBC PRO: https://cnb.cx/2NGeIvi